flutter/website/src/docs/development/ui/layout/index.md

 {% include app-figure.md image="ui/layout/button-section-diagram.png" alt="Button section" %}

-Once the layout has been diagrammed, it's easiest to take a bottom-up approach to implementing it.
-To minimize the visual confusion of deeply nested layout code, place some of the implementation in variables and functions.
+Once the layout has been diagrammed, it's easy to take a bottom-up approach to implementing it.
+To minimize the visual confusion of deeply nested layout code, can place some of the implementation in variables and functions.

 ### Step 2: Implement the title row

-First, you'll build the left column in the title section.
-Putting Column inside an Expanded widget stretches the column to use all remaining free space in the row.
+First part of example is to build the left column in the title section.

+Putting `Column` inside an Expanded widget stretches the column to use all remaining free space in the row.

 Setting the `crossAxisAlignment` property to `CrossAxisAlignment.start` positions the column to the beginning of the row.

 Putting the first row of text inside a Container enables adding padding.